Gangadhar-Kuratti/My_Python-course/README.md

 ## Programs
 - program to count the odd numbers using functions
 - program to count the add numbers using return funtion

+## Completed (Day_48)
+- Practice set 48 ✅

+## Programs
+- program to count the words in sentence
+- program to count the words in sentence using return()